From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence: Systematic derivation of the equations of motion

 by definition of the push-forward.
 Hence, we should keep in mind that $\tilde{\rho}$ has either a functional dependence on $\mu_t$, or an extra dependence on $\Phi_t(\cdot)$ (depending on which formulation we choose), but we do not write this dependence explicitly.\\ \\ In $e$, we substitute $\tilde{\rho}_t$ for $\rho_t$ in the sequel and redefine the Lagrangian (in a measure-formulation) such that the action becomes

-The new, generalized formulation in terms of measures does allow to consider more types of solutions, simply by allowing more general initial conditions.
-This is exactly what we exploit in the following step, doing a particle approximation.
+The new, generalized formulation in terms of measures allows us to consider more types of solutions, simply by allowing for more general initial conditions.
+This is exactly what we exploit in the following step via a particle approximation.